DROECode/St.Cecilia_Robotics/README.md

 These programs were created with the assumption that the files would be run using our "Llama" robot built by the team using the Lego Mindstorms EV3 system.

-The robot followed no set instructions and was a result of the team's ideas in order to solve the problems on the game board used in the 2020-2021 First Lego League robotics challenge.
+The robot followed no set instructions and was a result of the team's ideas in order to solve the problems on the "RePLAY" board used in the 2020-2021 First Lego League robotics challenge.
+For more infomration about First Lego League please go to: https://www.firstinspires.org/robotics/fll/challenge-and-season-info

+Practice Target Points = TBD

-CHALLENGE - PROGRAM NAME - ADDED TO THE CHALLENGE FOR POINTS
+CHALLENGE - PROGRAM NAME - ADDED TO THE CHALLENGE - POINTS

-M1 -
+M00 - EQUIPMENT INSPECTION BONUS - All team equipment fits in the small inspection space - YES - YES -

+M1 - Innovation Project - We will post a google doc location with the presentation materials.

-M2 -
+M2 - STEP COUNTER - ROBROS_STEPCHAIR - YES

-M3 -
+M3 - SLIDE - TBD - TBD -

-M4 -
+M4 - BENCH - TBD - YES -

-M5 -
+M5 - BASKETBALL - TBD - YES -

-M6 -
+M6 - PULL-UP BAR - TBD - TBD -

-M7 -
+M7 - ROBOT DANCE - TBD - YES -

-M8 -
+M8 - BOCCIA - TBD - YES -

-M9 -
+M9 - TIRE FLIP - TBD - NO -

-M10 -
+M10 - CELL PHONE - TBD - NO -

-M11 -
+M11 - TREADMILL - TBD - YES -

-M12 -
+M12 - ROW MACHINE - TBD - YES -

-M13 -
+M13 - WEIGHT MACHINE - TBD - YES -

-M14 -
+M14 - HEALTH UNITS - TBD - YES -

-M15 -
+M15 - PRECISION - YES - YES - # OF TOKENS STILL ON FIELD